Previous dayApril 27, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.4 earthquake 75 km N of Cruzeiro do Sul, Brazil came in on April 27, 2026 at 17:11 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
+A magnitude 4.4 seismic event took place 75 km N of Cruzeiro do Sul, Brazil on April 27, 2026 at 17:11 UTC.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at -6.949°N, -72.736°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: -6.949°, -72.736°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27